wrightaprilm/treesiftr/paper.md

  is an institution serving
 students in a low-income region of a low-income state.
 Many students do not have reasonable computers to perform local installs of software.
-For demonstrating phylogeny and evolutionary history in my genetics class, a web-based viewer and activity set is, thereforem preferable.
+For demonstrating phylogeny and evolutionary history in my genetics class, a web-based viewer and activity set is, therefore, preferable.
 The discussion of phylogeny is one hour and fifteen minute class period, with the hands-on activity taking about 30 minutes.